 Overall score: 89

-The name pretty much says it all – FunBrain is a collection of interactive computer games intended to make learning fun.
+The name pretty much says it all – FunBrain is a collection of interactive computer games intended to make kids’ learning programs fun!
 Dating back to 1997, FunBrain now includes videos, comics and books in its repertoire of educational materials.
 The site categorizes material by grade level, including curricula for children from kindergarten through eighth grade.
-The Pre-K and K Playground is a fun page full of games and books for the youngest children, while eighth graders see more sophisticated content, including lengthier books and more challenging games.
+The Pre-K and K Playground act as online classes for kindergarten, thanks to its fun page full of games and books for the youngest children, while eighth graders see more sophisticated content, including lengthier books and more challenging games.

 - For your child’s safety, FunBrain never collects personally identifiable information from children using the site.